-In this guide we will share how you can increase iPhone’s battery lifespan and make the most out of the battery before it degrades to a level that it needs to be replaced.
+In this guide, we will share how you can increase your iPhone’s battery lifespan and make the most out of the battery before it degrades to a level that it needs to be replaced.

-The sad truth about lithium ion batteries, that power all of our rechargeable gadgets is that they degrade over time.
+The sad truth about lithium-ion batteries, which power all of our rechargeable gadgets is that they degrade over time.
 As the degradation happens with each charge cycle the maximum performance of a battery or its ability to hold charge gradually decreases to a point that the iPhone battery needs to be replaced.

-Before we get into the tips on increasing or prolonging iPhone’s battery lifespan in 2022, let’s first understand the difference between iPhone battery life and battery lifespan.
+Before we get into the tips on increasing or prolonging the iPhone’s battery lifespan in 2024, let’s first understand the difference between iPhone battery life and battery lifespan.

-With these tips you will be able to maximize iPhone’s maximum battery capacity in the years to come.
+With these tips, you will be able to maximize your iPhone’s maximum battery capacity in the years to come.

 Difference between iPhone Battery Life and Battery Lifespan